zyactions/dotnet-setup/README.md

 > **Note**
 >
-> This action mainly provides a wrapper around the official [setup-dotnet][action-setup-dotnet] action with a few additional quality-of-life improvements.
+> This action mainly provides a wrapper around the official [actions/setup-dotnet][actions-setup-dotnet] action with a few additional quality-of-life improvements.

 ## Usage